trbrwstr/punchcard/README.md

 # Punchcard

-Punchcard is an workbench for reading legacy COBOL, building a small intermediate representation (IR), and preparing focused static/LLM-assisted reviews.
+Punchcard is a workbench for reading legacy COBOL, building a small intermediate representation (IR), and preparing focused static/LLM-assisted reviews.

 ## Setup